Cycling is Deadlier Than Ever

 More often than not, the motorist simply fails to see the cyclist.
 Another study found that only 11 percent of drivers involved in one of these accidents admitted that they saw the cyclist ahead of time.
 On the other hand, nearly 70 percent of cyclists saw the driver.

 There are a number of cycling best practices that riders can employ to make themselves safer – and more visible – on the road.
 Tips include:

 - Always ride on the right with traffic, not against it.

 - At the approach to a larger road, or one carrying more or faster traffic that has a stop or yield sign, obey the sign.

 - When moving from left or right on a roadway, yield to the traffic in the new line of travel.

 - At an intersection, position yourself in the direction you want to go.

 - Between intersections, position yourself according to your speed, with slower vehicles on the right, faster on the left.

 - Pay attention.
 Eliminate distractions such as cell phones as if you were driving a car.

 If you or someone you love has been injured in a bicycle accident, you need to speak with our Colorado personal injury attorneys quickly.
-We’ll fight for your rights and ensure you get the compensation you deserve.
+We will fight for your rights and ensure you get the compensation you deserve.
 Call us at 303-792-5595 or fill out our Free Case Evaluation form right now.